kbalog/uis-dat310-spring2017/exercises/js/basics/README.md

   - Extend the BankAccount class from Exercise #4 such that all transactions are logged.
   - For each transaction, store date, transaction (deposit/withdrawal), old balance, new balance.
   - Use the built-in Array and Date classes.

+## Exercise #6b: Displaying transaction log

+  - Extend the previous exercise such that the transaction log is displayed in a HTML table (as opposed to writing it to the console).
+  - Use CSS to style the table.